 - Keep up to date with trends: Business intelligence tools such as AirDNA & Alltherooms, allows you to take a deep dive into vacation rental data and monitor your competitors so you know what to do.

 Once you subscribe to a vacation rental software that allows you to automate these tasks, your role as a host becomes a breeze.

 Final thoughts on Airbnb hosting

 With this Airbnb hosting checklist as a guide, you’re sure to do an excellent job providing a 5-star hospitality experience to travelers.
-From setting up your property, to welcoming guests, to providing a smooth checkout process, it’s incumbent on you the host to ensure every aspect of your supply chain is refined.
-Because let’s face it, you’re a small business owner and your bottom line depends on it.
+From setting up your property to welcoming guests and providing a smooth check-out process, it’s incumbent on you to ensure every aspect of your supply chain is refined.
+Good luck!